Requirements for the Doctor of Physical Therapy Degree

 The movement system is the foundation of the curriculum design.
 Organized in a systems-based model, the curriculum integrates the basic and clinical sciences across the musculoskeletal, nervous, cardiovascular/pulmonary, integumentary and endocrine systems to facilitate student ability to develop as movement system experts.
 Additionally, the study of evidenced based practice, leadership and professional formation, health policy, business management, and social responsibility shape the students’ professional role and identity as a Doctor of Physical Therapy.

 Students engage in an array of active learning experiences with multiple opportunities for interprofessional education and community engagement.
 Integrated clinical experiences and 32 weeks of full time clinical internships broaden student professional preparation.
-Internships are offered throughout the U.S. in a variety of specialty areas and assignments are based on students' educational needs and clinical site availability.
+Internships are offered throughout the U.S. in a variety of specialty areas and settings and assignments are based on students' educational needs and clinical site availability.
 Students are responsible for all costs associated with clinical internships.

 Exceptional faculty role model clinical and research expertise across each of the specialty areas of physical therapist practice to facilitate student development as movement system experts.